ionic-team/capacitor/site/docs-md/cordova/known-incompatible-plugins.md

 # Known Incompatible Cordova Plugins

-While we've tested a number of popular Cordova plugins, it's possible Capacitor doesn't support every Cordova plugin.
+<p class="intro">While we've tested a number of popular Cordova plugins, it's possible Capacitor doesn't support every Cordova plugin.
 Some don't work with Capacitor or Capacitor provides a conflicting alternative.
-If it's known that the plugin is conflicting or causes build issues, it will be skipped when running `npx cap update`.
+If it's known that the plugin is conflicting or causes build issues, it will be skipped when running <code>npx cap update</code>.</p>

-If you find an issue with an existing Cordova plugin, please [let us know](https://github.com/ionic-team/capacitor/issues/new) by providing the issue's details and plugin information.
+<p class="intro">If you find an issue with an existing Cordova plugin, please <a href="https://github.com/ionic-team/capacitor/issues/new" target="_blank">let us know</a> by providing the issue's details and plugin information.<p class="intro">

 ## Known incompatible plugins (Subject to change)